village-ecodynamics/vep_sim_beyondhooperville/README.md

 mkdir bin
 dir /s /B *.java > sources.txt
 javac -cp "./src;./lib/*;" -d bin @sources.txt
-rm sources.txt
+del sources.txt
 ```

 This will create a new directory (`bin`) in the `vep_sim_beyondhooperville` directory, and compile all `*.java` files into Java `*.class` files using the `javac` command.
 The `-cp src:lib/*` option tells the compiler where to find other Java libraries referenced by the Village source.

 #### Run a particular model
-Once the Village source is compiled, you can run any of several version of the simulation, in either "observer" mode (i.e., with the RePAST graphical user interface) or in "batch" mode, which reads parameters from a text file and can be used to sweep over parameter values.
+Once the Village source is compiled, you can run any of several versions of the simulation, in either "observer" mode (i.e., with the RePAST graphical user interface) or in "batch" mode, which reads parameters from a text file and can be used to sweep over parameter values.
 There are two primary versions:
 - AgentModelSwarm — the "classic" version of the Village model, conforming to the *Emergence and Collapse of Early Villages* edited volume (a.k.a., the VEP I final report) and Kyle Bocinsky and Stefani Crabtree's masters theses.
 - BeyondHooperAgentModelSwarm — the latest version of the Village model, conforming to *How to make a polity*